 Appadurai developed a framework of 5 stages for anyone looking to understand why we value what we do.
 I have explained the 5 steps below:

-- Knowledge: The consumer sees it as a “laundry or moving home bag” It is mass-produced and replaceable.
-At this stage, it has no “soul”—it is just one of thousands.
+The consumer sees it as a laundry, or moving home bag.
+It is mass-produced and replaceable.
+At this stage, it has no soul, it is just one of thousands of other bags.

-The moment a person is forced to flee, the bag exits the commodity phase and undergoes singularization.
-It becomes “de-commodified.”
+The moment a person is forced to flee their country, the bag exits the commodity phase and undergoes singularization.

 - The Transition: It is no longer for sale; it is priceless.
-It becomes a curated archive of a life left behind—holding deeds to houses, family photos, and essentials.
+It becomes a curated archive of a life left behind holding deeds to houses, family photos, and essentials such as a telephone.

 - Value Shift: Its value is no longer financial; it is existential.
 If the bag is lost, the “value” lost is the person’s identity and history, which cannot be replaced by buying a new one.